GRAPHIC-Take Five: Farewell to a bruising August

 Other data such as consumer confidence, the state of manufacturing, and inflation, with the latest personal consumption expenditures index is also due.

-The readings come on the heels of central bank policymakers gathering for the annual Fed confab in Jackson Hole, Wyoming and 10-year U.S. Treasury yields hitting their highest since 2007.
+The readings will come on the heels of Jerome Powell's warning at the annual Fed confab in Jackson Hole, Wyoming, that the world's top central bank may need to raise interest rates and 10-year U.S. Treasury yields hitting their highest since 2007.

 2/ THE TOUGH PART